unionlabs/union/docs/docs/04_infrastructure/01_node_operators/node_configuration.md

 Located in the `p2p` TOML group under the "P2P Configuration Options" section.

-Seed nodes help orchistrate initial connections to the network.
+Seed nodes help orchestrate initial connections to the network.
 For union-testnet-4, the seed nodes are:
 ```toml
 seeds = "[COMING SOON]"
 ```